 In 1946 the Johnsons sold the mortuary building and furniture store business to Raymond and Marjorie Akeson from Duluth, Minnesota for \$2500.
-In 1947 the Akesons tore down or moved the frame funeral home building, replacing it with a long, narrow one-story concrete block building, which survives to the present at 213 Broadway.
+In 1947 the Akesons moved the smaller frame funeral home building to the east side of the 300 block of Broadway in Carver, replacing it with a long, narrow one-story concrete block building, which survives to the present at 213 Broadway.
 The Akesons owned the two businesses until Feb.
 1957, when they sold off all the furniture and sold both businesses to James and Louise Zamjahn, who also had a mortuary business in Chaska.
 The Zamjahns remodeled the mortuary building and after 10 years in sold the buildings to the United Housing Corporation in 1967, which in turn sold the property to Danny M. and Maria King in 1970.
 For a time Herman Lenzen operated a barber shop out of the frame furniture building between the mortuary and the John Leonard saloon building.
 The frame furniture building next to the John Leonard Saloon survived the 1965 flood but was torn down afterwards.